Our Parents

 Our free tool provides options, advice, and next steps based on your unique situation.

-It can be challenging and unsettling when your loved one begins experiencing communication issues due to the progression of Alzheimer’s disease or another form dementia.
+It can be particularly challenging and unsettling when you notice changes in how your loved one communicates due to the progression of Alzheimer’s disease or another form of dementia.
+As the condition evolves, they might:

 • Make inappropriate comments